tychu/tychu.github.io/project.md

 ### Internship in BMW Group

-- Built language models (Sentence BERT) for sentence similarity tasks via **Python, Docker, and Git**
-- Developing and deploying sentence similarity API on the server via **Python and Ubuntu OS command**
-- Built interactive business analytic dashboard for HR Analytic Use Cases via **Tableau**

-I am deeply interested in exploring various areas of machine learning and implement it to solve real-world problems.This curiosity led me to take courses across different fields and pursue an NLP-focused internship at BMW.
-During the FUMA project, I played a pivotal role in a data analytics project centered on the digital transformation of the Human Resource department.
-My responsibilities included identifying and analyzing challenges within the HR department, conducting comprehensive research to devise suitable solutions sourced from academic papers and articles.
+I worked as a Data Analytics Intern in the Process, Digitization and Governance Department at BMW Group in Munich, Germany from March 2022 to August 2022.
+During this internship, Chu played a key role in a data analytics project focused on the digital transformation of the Human Resource department.

-During my internship, I help to drive the digital transformation on HR processes via deep learning model.
-I deployed a multilingual sentence-BERT model to identify similar documents, significantly reducing the need for manual searches.
-I tested the model with public and the company dataset to ensure the model performance.
-I also adapted the model for server deployment using FastAPI, so that our colleague could use the prototype implementation for sentence similarity.This experience taught me how to analyze and solve real-world problems while effectively communicating with colleagues, understanding their needs, and meeting their requirements.
+My responsibilities included:
+• Identifying and analyzing challenges within the HR department.
+• Conducting comprehensive research to devise suitable solutions based on academic papers and articles.
+• **Deploying a multilingual sentence-BERT model** to identify similar documents, reducing the need for manual searches.
+• Testing the model with public and company datasets to ensure its performance.
+• Adapting the model for server deployment using FastAPI to create a sentence similarity prototype.

+This internship experience taught me how to analyze and solve real-world problems, communicate effectively with non-technical colleagues, understand their needs, and meet their requirements.
+I discovered a passion for helping others using data or AI techniques.